 Let’s break down that combination a little more with a few examples.
 How many of these can you realistically agree with for an existing or future marketing partnership?

-- I have 5 – 8 hours a week to devote to my marketing partner
+- I have five to eight hours a week to devote to my marketing partner

 - I can delegate tasks out to my team and know the task will get completed